NLeSC/root-conda-recipes/using_the_conda_binary_packages.md

 ```
 $ conda config --add channels https://conda.anaconda.org/NLeSC
 ```
 Binary packages can have different labels, the default one being `main`.
-Sometimes binaries are labeled with `dev` (e.g., newer versions which are pending certain tests), which makes them invisible from your anaconda client, unless you explicitly add them to your configuration:
+Sometimes binaries are labeled with `dev` (e.g., newer versions which are pending certain tests), which makes them invisible from your anaconda client, unless you explicitly add the corresponding channel to that label, to your configuration:

 ```
 $ conda config --add channels https://conda.anaconda.org/nlesc/label/dev
 ```
-**Beware**: means that when you update or install binaries, you may pickup a newer version of a package, which has not been tested and put in "production" yet.
-A safer way to grab a binary from such a non-standard channel is to rather use directly:
+**Beware**: means that when you update or install binaries, you may pickup a newer version of a package, which has not been tested and put in "production" yet. **A safer way** to grab a binary from such a non-standard channel is to rather use directly:
 ```
 conda install -c https://conda.anaconda.org/nlesc/label/dev <package>
 ```